 This gigantic building too has its share of haunted blocks, the fifth block of this building is said to have been haunted by the spirit of Captain Simpson of British East India Company, who was killed here by the Indian revolutionaries.

 The building gets deserted after dusk.
 The hawkers outside seem to have seen flickering lights in various parts of the otherwise silent building during odd hours, while some even claim to hear eerie sounds of someone crying during late hours of the night.

 Rabindra Sarovar Metro Station

 It seems that the National Museum, along with being home to about sixty galleries also houses a couple of ghosts.
-To whom else would you attribute the spooky happenings experienced here?
 Sounds made by anklets from this museum can be heard by the people in the adjoining areas.
-People have also reported sounds of heaps of clothes being dragged across the floors.
-But the most popular theory going around among the people is that, the spirits of Indian freedom fighters detained by the British march around angrily during the night time that accounts for the foot stamping sounds emerging from the museum.
+The spirits of Indian freedom fighters detained by the British march around angrily during the night time that accounts for the foot stamping sounds emerging from the museum.

 Royal Calcutta Turf Club

 While walking around the club, have you ever come across a misty white fog?
 Well Congratulations!
 You have just met ‘William Saheb ka sada ghora’, a horse that was shot dead in the 1930’s.
 Named Pearl or Pride, this race horse was the prized possession of a race lover, George Williams, and had won many races, money and fame for her master.